Updated Friday, April 24, 9:51 a.m.

 A loaded 9-mm Glock 9 handgun that police said belonged to Efraim was recovered at the scene.

 Efraim served in the U.S. Marines from 2004 to 2007 and had a lengthy rap sheet, according to published reports.
 He had 16 prior arrests, and, The New York Times reported, had most recently been arrested in April 2012 in Staten Island and charged with criminal mischief and menacing a police officer.
-He also had a history of psychiatric issues, including a suicide attempt in 2003, The New York Times also reported.
+He also had a history of psychiatric issues, including a suicide attempt in 2003, The New York Times reported.
 According to The Wall Street Journal, police had responded to five emotional disturbance calls from 1998 to 2014 involving Efraim.

 Efraim’s death is reportedly the NYPD’s first fatal police-involved shooting of this year.